MathewTWilliams/News-Category-Classifiers/README.md

 ### Prerequisites
 - A newer version of Python must be installed.
 This was made using Python 3.7.9
+- edit: project has been update for Python 3.10.2

 ### Installation
 1. Clone the repository: